developerdhairya/Docker-Guide/readme.md

   ```
   docker run -it hello-react bash // Throw error in alpine linux
-  docker run -it hello-react sh   //Will run successfully in alpine linux
+  docker run -it hello-react sh   //App will run successfully in alpine linux
   ```

 ### Fun Facts 2.0